Speciality: Paediatric and Perinatal Pathology

 GMC Reference: WOS 2702

-Paediatric and Perinatal Pathology is a discipline of anatomical pathology that is now separate from General Histopathology.
+Paediatric and Perinatal Pathology is a discipline of anatomical pathology that is a separate post graduate medical training programme from General Histopathology.
 The current Scottish training programme received approval from the GMC in 2015.
 The programme covers Paediatric Surgical Pathology, Perinatal Pathology and Paediatric Forensic Pathology.
-Entry into the programme is at ST3 level (Stage C) following successful attainment of the FRCPath Histopathology Part 1 examination.
+Entry into the programme is at ST3 level following successful attainment of the FRCPath Histopathology Part 1 examination and experience equivalent to Integrated Cellular Pathology Training (Histopathology Curriculum 2021) or stage B (Histopathology Curriculum 2015).

 Recruitment is managed through the UK national recruitment process.
 A trainee applying and being appointed to the programme will receive a National Training Number for Paediatric and perinatal pathology.
 The training will be expected to take place over a period of three years (WTE) during which time the trainee will be expected to attain the Final FRCPath in Paediatric Pathology.